 Will Mexico become the next Berlin?

-As a Swedish national, it is inevitable to not resemble President Trump’s initiative to build a wall against the Mexican border as a statement in line with the old German feud, dividing us even more into an us and them, of high income and low.
-The former post-war East-west now becoming north-south, nudging to war in America.
+As a Swedish national, it is inevitable to not resemble President Trump’s initiative to build a wall against the Mexican border as a statement in line with the result of WWII, dividing us even more into an us and them, of high income and low.
+The former post-war East-west Germany now becoming north-south, nudging to war in America.
 But, maybe not?

-The risk is, that we become stalked increasingly by others not necessarily sharing our dream but failing in their own commitment to their own, or perhaps by a sense of being star struck on a lower level, following us who are living authentically.
+The risk is, that we become followed increasingly by others not necessarily sharing our dream but failing in their own commitment to their own, or perhaps by a sense of being star struck on a lower level, following us who are living authentically and moving abroad.
 The even greater risk is then, the emergence of mass-psychosis by media.
-In times of instant updates, catching on quick, is often desired by those seeking stimulation to break away from their own isolation, wanting to be seen.
+In times of instant updates, catching on quick is often desired by those seeking stimulation to break away from their own isolation, wanting to be seen.
+Seemingly preferably on a yoga mat.
 This can be understood also in terms of migration where people travel on a whim with low airfare just to quickly browse a city.
 Many in the Millennial generation start their careers by working abroad.
 But what happens then to our and their sense of home?

-While I was in immigration proceedings with my valid visa, I was held at FDC Honolulu for 338 days when I appealed in order to be able to remain in the US instead of going back to the unsafety I had left, which I shared in my second book.
-(You can find that and my first one on Amazon.com.
-If you have any suggestions or questions, please comment!
-You can also follow me on Facebook for updates.)
+While I was in immigration proceedings with my valid visa, I was held at FDC Honolulu for 338 days while I appealed to be able to remain in the US, instead of going back to the unsafety I had left, which I share in my book.

-Now that more than five years has passed since my last entry to the United States, I intend to return with the appropriate permission to so in a couple of months and a different visa.
-Each visa holding the opportunity to become a peace of paper.
+Now that more than five years has passed since my last entry to the United States, I intend to return with the appropriate permission to do so and for a different visa.
+And to be safe inside the wall.